jlegewie/zotfile/readme.md

 #### Changes in 4.1.4

 - Rename file at current location if "Custom Location" is not specified (thanks to [Soham Sinha](https://github.com/sohamm17))
+- Fix bug with files that are renamed when sent to the tablet

 #### Changes in 4.1.3